 Atlanta Subway - Built For People or For 1996 Olympics?

-I found out about Atlanta when I was a kid because of 1996 Summer Olympic Games.
-As with many cities across the world, Olympics, World Expo...
+I found out about Atlanta when I was a kid because of the 1996 Summer Olympic Games.
+As with many cities across the world, the Olympics, Wo...

-I found out about Atlanta when I was a kid because of 1996 Summer Olympic Games.
-As with many cities across the world, Olympics, World Expo or similar events help grow the economy for the host city and bring millions of tourists during and, hopefully, after the event.
-However, long before a host-city welcomes its first mass tourist, it usually spends a great deal of money to improve the infrastructure to be able to accommodate all guests.
-This normally includes building a rapid public transit, and I thought Atlanta was no exception and built its subway system (quite good, by the way) before 1996 Summer Olympics.
+I found out about Atlanta when I was a kid because of the 1996 Summer Olympic Games.
+As with many cities across the world, the Olympics, World Expo or similar events help grow the economy of the host city and bring millions of tourists during and, hopefully, after the event.
+However, long before a host city welcomes its first mass tourists, it usually spends a great deal of money to improve the infrastructure to be able to accommodate all guests.
+This normally includes building rapid public transit, and I thought Atlanta was no exception and built its subway system (quite good, by the way) before the 1996 Summer Olympics.
 Was I right?
 Scroll down to find out.

 Stations in Downtown and Midtown Atlanta are mostly located underground while stations in Atlanta outskirts and adjacent townships are above-ground.

-Subway cars are fairy old, and apparently here is a plan to replace the oldest cars in the nearest future.
+Subway cars are fairly old, and apparently, there is a plan to replace the oldest cars shortly.

-The car inside is spacious and quite comfortable, but I didn't feel safe, especially when I used the subway after 9 pm.
+The car inside was spacious and quite comfortable, but I didn't feel safe, especially when I used the subway after 9 pm.

 Two stations I particularly liked - Peach Center and Five Points.
 Both are located downtown.